hknd23/DeepLearningCausal/README.md

 Second, users can call the function `marginal_plot` to extract the marginal effect of their treatment indicator on the outcome measure from the meta-learner models in this case.
 For example, once the CATE from the S-Learner model is estimated using ensemble learning, the `marginal_plot` function can be employed to obtain and illustrate the marginal effect of the "Strong Leader" treatment on "Support War" from this model as follows:

 Third, the `hte_plot` function in the package enables users to obtain and illustrate heterogeneous treatment effects that can help them identify whether the treatment effect of interest varies significantly across different subgroups in their data.
 As an example, after estimating the CATE from the T-Learner model with ensemble learning, we employed the `hte_plot` function to assess whether the treatment effect of the Strong Leader indicator on Support War differs for three key subgroup indicators in our survey experiment data summarized in example 1: gender, age, and education.
-Doing so generates the plot,
+Doing so generates the figure,

 #### Tutorials for Meta-Learners Ensemble